MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Security/Set-AuthenticodeSignature.md

 Specifies the hashing algorithm that Windows uses to compute the digital signature for the file.

-For PowerShell 3.0, the default is SHA256, which is the Windows default hashing algorithm.
-For PowerShell 2.0, the default is SHA1.
+For PowerShell 7.3, the default is SHA256, which is the Windows default hashing algorithm.
+For earlier versions, the default is SHA1.
 Files that are signed with a different hashing algorithm might not be recognized on other systems.
 Which algorithms are supported depends on the version of the operating system.

 For a list of possible values, see [HashAlgorithmName Struct](/dotnet/api/system.security.cryptography.hashalgorithmname?view=netframework-4.7.2#properties).